drunot/BetterAppWriter/README.md

 - Rebinding of exiting shortcuts
 - Addition shortcuts e.g. increasing/decreasing the reading speed.
 - Option to have the system ignore all inputs that are assigned to a shortcut in AppWriter.
-- Hide/Show the toolbar + both as a keyboard shortcut and as a menu option on the taskbar icon and in the toolbar menu.
 - Opetion for the writing prediction bar to prefering beeing on top of the curor instead of on buttom.
 - Adding the Better AppWriter settings to the toolbar menu.
 - Translation support for all aditional texts added by the addon so they follow the selected application language.
 (I'll only be able to do Danish and English myself)